XP-Angelholm/xp-ggleap-toolset/README.md

 #### Configuring the ggLeap client

 1. Follow step one to four under _How to enable and disable scripts_.
-2. Add the installation paths of all scripts to all computers, and ensure each path is consistent throughout all computers.
+2. Add the installation path of each script to all computers, and ensure each path is consistent throughout all computers.

 ## The release workflow